NCAlgebra/NC/DOC/NCAlgebra/NCSylvester.md

 `NCSylvester[p]` gives an expanded representation for the linear `NCPolynomial` `p`.

-`NCSylvester` returns a list with the coefficients of the linear polynomial `p` where the first element is a the independent term, and the remaining elements are lists with four elements:
+`NCSylvester` returns a list with two elements:

+* the first is a the independent term;
+* the second is an association where each key is one of the variables and each value is a list with three elements:

-* the first element is a list of right nc symbols;
+  * the first element is a list of left NC symbols;
-* the second element is a list of right nc symbols;
+  * the second element is a list of right NC symbols;
-* the third element is a numeric array;
+  * the third element is a numeric `SparseArray`.
-* the fourth element is a variable.

 Example: